GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling: Experiments

-\textbf{Features and Decoders.} The two MLPs, $\mathcal{F}_{\text{rgb}}$ and $\mathcal{F}_{\text{cov}}$, are implemented using the fast fully-fused-MLPs from Tiny-CUDA-NN.
+The two MLPs, $\mathcal{F}_{\text{rgb}}$ and $\mathcal{F}_{\text{cov}}$, are implemented using the fast fully-fused-MLPs from Tiny-CUDA-NN.
 Each MLP consists of 2 hidden layers and is 64 neurons wide.
 All features are represented in 16-bit half-float, aligning with the output of the fully-fused-MLPs.